Meteor-Community-Packages/meteor-collection2/README.md

 ### Attaching Multiple Schemas to the Same Collection

-Normally, if call `attachSchema` multiple times, the schemas are merged.
+Normally, if `attachSchema` is called multiple times, the schemas are merged.
 If you use the `replace: true` option, then it will replace the previously attached schema.
 However, in some cases you might actually want both schemas attached, with different documents validated against different schemas.

 Here is an example: